 ...The motor is not strong enough to drive the car through a parking lot like most hybrids today, but it doesn't need to — it actually provides better mileage than a number of gas-electric hybrids on the road today.
 It also uses the motor as a generator to collect energy when the LaCrosse is coasting or slowing down.
 By now, most people understand regenerative braking, which turns energy once lost as heat on the brake pads into electricity that is sent to a small lithium-ion battery pack in the truck.
 That energy is then later used to seamlessly assist the engine.
 Sum greater than pieces...

-The second generation of the full-size Buick LaCrosse sedan dates back to the 2010 model year, and sales have remained relatively consistent for Buick in the United States...
-March 25, 2013 by Kurt Ernst
+The second generation of the full-size Buick LaCrosse sedan dates back to the 2010 model year, and sales have remained relatively consistent for Buick in the United States... read more March 25, 2013 by Kurt Ernst

-General Motors has issued a recall on its 2013 Buick LaCrosse sedan and 2013 Cadillac SRX crossover because of a software issue that can cause the transmissions in the...
-March 21, 2013 by Viknesh Vijayenthiran
+General Motors has issued a recall on its 2013 Buick LaCrosse sedan and 2013 Cadillac SRX crossover because of a software issue that can cause the transmissions in the... read more March 21, 2013 by Viknesh Vijayenthiran